Anu Vaidyanathan

-Anu Vaidyanathan is a filmmaker, comedian and engineer whose memoir Anywhere But Home was long-listed for the Mumbai Film Festival's word-to-screen market in 2016.
+Anu Vaidyanathan is a multifaceted Indian professional known for her work as an engineer, athlete, author, filmmaker, comedian, and entrepreneur whose memoir Anywhere But Home was long-listed for the Mumbai Film Festival's word-to-screen market in 2016.

+Vaidyanathan is the founder of PatNMarks, an intellectual property consulting firm, and Avani Films, a film production company.

-She made her Off-Broadway debut with solo BC:AD (Before Children, After Diapers) show at the Kraine Theater on January 12th, 2023.
+She made her Off-Broadway debut with a solo BC: AD (Before Children, After Diapers) show at the Kraine Theater on January 12, 2023.

 Anu is taking two feature scripts to the market this year.
-One is a bilingual film in Tamil and English — a satirical thriller with a bit of action.
+One is a bilingual film in Tamil and English – a satirical thriller with a bit of action.
 The protagonist is a woman who is a complete badass.

-She is also the first Indian to complete Ironman Triathlon, doing so in 2006.